Shanxi: Second Sino-Japanese War and the Chinese Civil War (1937–1949)

+Taiyuan remained under Kuomintang (KMT) control until one day after the fall of Nanjing, the capital at the time, by which point it stood as the isolated final KMT stronghold in North China.
+The fall of Taiyuan brought Kuomintang rule in the North to a definitive end.
+The battle for Taiyuan lasted more than six months and is regarded by Chinese Communist Party's official historical record as one of the longest, largest, most intense, and most costly urban siege battles of the Chinese Civil War, in terms of duration, number of combatants, intensity of fighting, and casualties.

 People's Republic of China (1949–present)

 Soon after the Chinese Communist Revolution, Mao Zedong assigned Kang Sheng to carry out land reform in Shanxi.
 Kang encouraged the populace to have numerous farmers from a variety of socioeconomic backgrounds denounced as "landlords", beaten, arrested, and executed.
 In some areas of the province as many as one in five residents were denounced as landlords, and his program was copied throughout the rest of the new People's Republic of China.
 Shanxi became the site of Mao's "model brigade" of Dazhai: a utopian communist scheme in Xiyang County that was supposed to be the model for all other peasants in China to emulate.
 If the people of Dazhai were especially suited for such an experiment, it is possible that decades of Yan's socialist indoctrination may have prepared the people of Shanxi for Communist rule.
-After the death of Mao, the experiment was discontinued, and most peasants reverted to private farming under post-Maoist economic reforms.
+After the death of Mao, the experiment was discontinued, and most peasants reverted to private farming under the reform and opening up.

+Beyond land reform and the Dazhai campaign, the early decades of the People's Republic of China saw Shanxi transformed into one of the country's primary bases for coal production and heavy industry, a role reinforced during successive phases of socialist industrialization and national defense planning.